Entry 7: Healing In Progress

 This shift in process is helping me to navigate rather than destroy relationships I didn’t think were giving me what I wanted.
 At the back of my mind, I’m constantly thinking that maybe they’re doing their best.
 Maybe that’s all they have to give.
 Maybe that’s how they define love, attention, or understanding — toxic definitions aside (those definitely deserve to be cut off).

-People not being up to par, broke me.
+People not being up to par broke me.

 Realizing neither am I, softens me.

-Note: Lessons from My 20s is A reflective series by Black Bonnet Girls.
-Lessons from My 20s is a journal-style series capturing the unfiltered truths, tender moments, and tiny awakenings that come with growing up and growing into yourself.
-These entries are for anyone who’s ever felt stuck between who they’ve been and who they’re becoming.
-For the overthinkers, the late bloomers, the quiet dreamers, and the loud feelers.
-Through storytelling, reflection, and honesty, I hope this space becomes a soft landing—for me and for you.
+Lessons from My 20s is a reflective journal-style series by Black Bonnet Girls, capturing unfiltered truths, tender moments, and awakenings about growth, healing, and self-discovery.
+These entries are for overthinkers, late bloomers, quiet dreamers, and loud feelers—anyone navigating the space between who they’ve been and who they’re becoming.
+Through storytelling, reflection, and honesty, this series offers a soft landing—for me and for you.